Lattices in Tate modules: Abstract

 \section{Abstract}

-Refining a theorem of Zarhin, we prove that given a $g$-dimensional abelian variety $X$ and an endomorphism $u$ of $X$, there exists a matrix $A \in \M_{2g}(\Z)$ such that each Tate module $T_\ell X$ has a $\Z_\ell$-basis on which the action of $u$ is given by $A$.
+Refining a theorem of Zarhin, we prove that given a $g$-dimensional abelian variety $X$ and an endomorphism $u$ of $X$, there exists a matrix $A \in \M_{2g}(\Z)$ such that each Tate module $T_\ell X$ has a $\Z_\ell$-basis on which the action of $u$ is given by $A$, and similarly for the covariant Dieudonn\'e module tensored with $\Q$ if over a perfect field of characteristic $p$.